ThornCigar/Financial_Modelling/Efficient_Frontier/README.md

 # Efficient_Frontier
 Here I provide my R code for calculating the efficient frontier, sample data set used is taken from https://github.com/CNuge/kaggle-code/tree/master/stock_data
+A verification of the two fund theorem is also provided.